mthms/alphavantage-api-tests/readme.md

     - or by using the below commands to run tests highlighted in the testNG file
       - `mvn test -q -Pdefault-tests -Dmaven.test.failure.ignore=true -Denv=testing`

+## Viewing the allure report generated through workflow

+- Download the report as .zip file and extract it
+- Open the extracted folder in terminal/CMD
+- Run the below command to serve the report in your local machine
+  - `http-server -o -c-1`

 ## Support

 If you encounter any issues or have questions related to the framework or its usage, please reach out.